cardinalitypuzzles/cardboard/dev-guide.md

 You need to have access to the Google Drive folder to view it.
 Please message a Collaborator if you don't.

-These Google Drive and Sheets related settings can be found in [smallboard/settings.py](smallboard/settings.py).
+These Google Drive and Sheets related settings can be found in [cardboard/settings.py](cardboard/settings.py).

 ### Deployment to Heroku

-Though our development repo is this GitHub repo ([cardinalitypuzzles/smallboard](https://github.com/cardinalitypuzzles/smallboard)), to deploy to Heroku, you need to push the latest code to the Heroku Git server.
+Though our development repo is this GitHub repo ([cardinalitypuzzles/cardboard](https://github.com/cardinalitypuzzles/cardboard)), to deploy to Heroku, you need to push the latest code to the Heroku Git server.
 To do so, you need to be added as a collaborator for the Heroku app first.
 Please message one of the collaborators on this project to be added.

-Once you've been added as a collaborator for the smallboard Heroku app, you can deploy changes by following [this guide](https://devcenter.heroku.com/articles/git).
+Once you've been added as a collaborator for the Cardboard Heroku app, you can deploy changes by following [this guide](https://devcenter.heroku.com/articles/git).
 Install Git and the Heroku CLI.
 Then run

 ```
 heroku login
-heroku git:remote -a smallboard
+heroku git:remote -a cardboard
 ```

 After this, you can deploy changes by running